 He choked.
 I panicked.

+Our eat-in kitchen was warm and sunny during lunchtime.
+The back-door-neighbor kids were out playing on their swing-set, their muted laughter filling our space.
 My daughter had already started to eat her sandwich.
 Between bites, she was discussing the reasons why Rapunzel is her favorite princess.
 I brought my salad to the table and settled down, ready to argue on Cinderella’s behalf.
 My son was next to me in his high-chair.
 His eyes were peering at our plates.
 He was hungry, too.

 I casually tossed some Puffs onto his tray.
 He had eaten them many times before.
 And as I continued the conversation with my daughter about Cinderella’s merits, I heard an odd cough coming from the chair to my left.